 Immigration & Atlantic Revitalization

-Methodology: Research report; feature stories; regional conference; provincial presentations.
+Methodology: Research reports and feature stories; provincial roundtables; regional summits; newsletter.

 Timeline: The project spans three years (2017-2020).
-The first year is on retention in general.
-Year two will look specifically at Francophone immigration and rural/urban differences.
-The focus of the third year will be determined with input from project partners and regional advisors.
+The first year covered retention in general.
+Year two is addressing the above 5 questions.
+The focus of the third year will be determined with input from project partners and a Strategic Advisory Committee.

 Contact: Charlie Carter, policy lead